Mokoro Safari in Botswana

-The thought of slinking through the wild territory of hippos and crocodiles may seem a little daunting, but it helps to keep in mind that the men who guide these safaris have spent a lifetime navigating these waters and really do know what they’re doing.
+The most intimate way to explore the Okavango’s meandering channels and hidden lagoons is on a guided mokoro safari trip.
+Mokoro trips are available at many water-based camps and lodges in the Okavango and Maun for self-drivers.
+The thought of slinking through the wild territory of hippos and crocodiles may seem a little daunting, but it helps to keep in mind that the men who guide these safaris have spent a lifetime navigating these waters and know what they’re doing.

 Mokoro guides commonly choose shallow areas where there is less chance of encountering hippos and always have a scout polling ahead to keep a good lookout.

 A mokoro safari in Botswana gives you the best chance to catch a glimpse of the rare and secretive Sitatunga antelope.
 Sitatunga love quiet backwaters with floating papyrus islands and usually feed while partially submerged in water.